HenrikBach1/ansible-scripts/PODMAN_SCRIPTS.md

 - Test Podman API connectivity
 - Show available containers
 - Launch VS Code with proper environment for Remote-Containers extension

+> **Note**: The `setup-vscode-podman.sh` script has been removed as VS Code integration is now automatically handled by the container startup scripts.

 ## Shared Libraries